epiverse-connect/epiverse-search-backend/README.md

 Both these jobs are:

-- Triggered on a weekly schedule
+- Triggered on a monthly schedule
 - Stateless: each run is independent from the previous ones, and from the other components of this codebase

+They can both be run locally by running the file with the `_locally.py` suffix, or via Azure Functions, with the files provided in the `_azure/` subfolder.
+When running on Azure Functions, it is directly integrated to Azure Blob Storage to save the output files there.

 ### "Calculate embeddings" component (stored in `jobs/calculate-embeddings`)